getcarina/getcarina.com/_posts/2016-04-22-weekly-news-openstack-summit.md

 View the [Parse session on Youtube](https://youtu.be/HJ-iI-OiGCY).

-### Docker Load bug with Docker 1.10.3 deployments
+### Docker EOF bug with Docker 1.10.3 deployments

-We've recently fixed a bug that was causing some users to have errors with `docker load`.
+We've recently fixed a bug that was causing errors with `EOF` in the error message.
 If you ran into this problem you'll need to create a new cluster to get the updated image.
 More information is available in the [Carina Feedback GitHub issue](https://github.com/getcarina/feedback/issues/65).

 ### Setting up push-based continuous deployment tutorial